KEEPING YOUR CONSERVATORY WARM IN WINTER

 Although most modern conservatories boast double-glazed windows, the same cannot always be said for older variants.
 Windows with only a single pane are prone to losing vast amounts of heat to the outside environment.
 As a result, the temperatures within a conservatory can drop significantly during the afternoon and evening hours.

-The Addition of Curtains and Blinds to Keep Conservatory Warm in Winter
+The Addition of Curtains and Blinds to Keep your Conservatory Warm in Winter

 We are all aware that curtains provide us with a superior level of privacy alongside an aesthetic appeal.
-However, did you know that these very same fabrics are capable of offering an additional layer of insulation between the interior of the conservatory and the exterior environment?
+However, did you know that these same fabrics can offer an additional layer of insulation between the interior of the conservatory and the exterior environment?
 Blinds and curtains will enable the internal space to remain warm due to the fact that they help to prevent any existing heat from escaping.
-Choose warm tones such as oranges ad reds in order to provide an even greater visual sense of comfort when the daylight hours dwindle to a minimum.
+Choose warm tones such as oranges and reds in order to provide an even greater visual sense of comfort when the daylight hours dwindle to a minimum.

 Carpets and Throw Rugs